aws-samples/amazon-chime-sma-call-forwarding/README.md

 - `yarn start`

 ## Description
 This deployment will build everything required to forward calls and change numbers between different Amazon Chime Product Types.
 Phone Numbers within Amazon Chime Phone Inventory can have a Product Type of `SipMediaApplicationDialIn` or `VoiceConnector`.
 The local client can update the Product Type of the phone numbers in the Phone Inventory and update a DynanamoDB table with call forwarding information.
-A Lambda function associated with the SIP Media Application is used to forward numbers using the [CallandBridge action](https://docs.aws.amazon.com/chime/latest/dg/call-and-bridge.html).
+A Lambda function associated with the SIP Media Application is used to forward numbers using the [CallandBridge](https://docs.aws.amazon.com/chime/latest/dg/call-and-bridge.html) action.

+## Resources Created
+- handlerLambda - A Python Lambda that updates the Product Type of numbers in the Amazon Chime Phone Inventory and a DynamoDB
+- smaLambda - A Python Lambda that is associated with a SIP Media Application used to forward calls using the CallandBridge action
+- calledNumber Table - A DynamoDB table used to track where numbers should be forwarded to.
+Updated from the local client and queried by the smaLambda
+- outgoingWav Bucket - S3 bucket to store wav files for playing customized messages
+- SIP Media Application - Chime SMA used to forward calls.
+Associated with smaHandler Lambda
+- SIP Media Application rule - Chime SMA Rule used to connect the provisioned phone number to the SIP Media Application
+- Voice Connector - Chime Voice Connector used to demonstrate changing Product Types
+- Phone Number - a number provisioned to use with the SIP Media Application rule

+## Additional Resources
+- utils\createWav.py - Python script to create wav files using Polly
+- wav_files\\* - wav files uploaded to outgoingWav bucket for use with SMA

 ## Operation